 This is called posting.

 Here is an example of posting some of Jane and Bob’s journal entries that involved cash to the Cash account in their accounting ledger.
 It is always helpful to keep the accounting equation in mind when posting debit amounts and credit amounts.
 This is also known as the double-entry bookkeeping method.

 |Balance forward from Feb-28

 The title contains the name of the account and its reference number from your chart of accounts.

-Summary of example above:
+Summary of the example above:

 I just used this as an example.
-In real life you would take each line from the accounting journal entries and transfer the amounts to the corresponding Ledger accounts.
+In real life, you would take each line from the accounting journal entries and transfer the amounts to the corresponding Ledger accounts.